 I was going to snap a picture, but of course I forgot my camera.
 FURTHER!
 I’m embarrassed to say that I can’t think of a way to wrap up this post, so I will just say GOOD NIGHT!
 And I’ll see you tomorrow.
 Cheers!

 E5 in the hair chair

 Thyme/rosemary/oregano from Trader Joe’s on the left, lavender from the Sheep & Wool festival on the right. (the center pot is waiting for flowers)

 Mother’s Day sushi dinner.
-Ezra always in motion.
+E5, always in motion.